Dear 2009 kayak building students, 2009 class schedule

 Tools you'll need

-fine crosscut teeth (there is brand called Razorsaw that makes
+saw, fine crosscut teeth (there is brand called Razorsaw that

 block plane-

-the stanley low angle plane is the old stand by, but any SHARP
+the stanley low angle plane is perfect, anything cheaper won't work

 combination